Anomalies

 - Genuine recurring payments (e.g. monthly retainers) are deliberately skipped by the duplicate-payment check, but if one slips through, dismiss it as Expected / Recurring.

-- Rescan now is rate-limited; the scheduled scans keep things current between manual runs.
+- Scheduled scans keep things current between manual Rescan now runs.

 In-depth guide